fmerg/pymerkle/docs/proofs.rst

 commitment (see *Verification modes* below).

-There are cases where the advertized path of hashes is empty or, equivalently, the inscribed *proof-index* has the non sensical value -1:
+There are cases where the advertized path of hashes is empty or, equivalently, the inscribed *offset* has the non sensical value -1:

 .. code-block:: python